COVID-19 pandemic in Argentina: Healthcare

-On 23 March 2020, Argentina's President Fernández asked the president of China, Xi Jinping, for 1,500 ventilators as Argentina had only 8,890 available.
+On 23 March 2020, Argentina's President Fernández asked the general secretary of the Chinese Communist Party, Xi Jinping, for 1,500 ventilators as Argentina had only 8,890 available.
 Previously, President Fernández announced the construction of eight emergency hospitals to deal with the pandemic on mid-March 2020.
 2,452 non-hospital beds were made available to patients in the final stage of recovering from the disease from hospitals in the province of Buenos Aires.

 During the pandemic, more than 400 health professionals were infected, making the 15 per cent of the total confirmed cases as of 19 April 2020.
 According to the Argentinian Intensive Care Society, there are only 1,350 physicians trained for that speciality.
 Later the Ministry of Health summoned different health professionals, making that number rise over 3,122.
 The province of Chaco had the worst rate of health professionals infected, with the 52 per cent of the total cases of that jurisdiction in April 2020.

 Argentina's health system was also dealing with a Dengue fever outbreak, with more than 14,000 cases since 29 July 2019, and the worse measles outbreak since the end of its endemic circulation, after 174 cases and a death were confirmed since 2019.

 Until 18 July 2020, there were 181,043 confirmed cases of influenza (down 64.4% versus the same period in 2019), 26,323 cases of pneumonia, 24,643 cases of bronchiolitis in children under 2 years (down 84% versus the same period in 2019), and 9,495 cases of severe acute respiratory infections.
 Regarding the circulation of respiratory viruses, adenovirus, parainfluenza, influenza B and influenza A predominated as of that date.
 Also, eight deaths from influenza were registered through that date, from which three of them also tested positive for SARS-CoV-2.